The Wife You Want to Be

 Most of us grew up with the idea that one day we would find that one person who “completes” us and we would get married and live happily ever after.
 Well, I hate to burst your bubble but that is a worldly viewpoint.
 I can’t really blame you if that is what you thought would happen.
 Because that’s what I spent my life wanting also.
 But that is not the true purpose of marriage.
 In a Biblical marriage, the only one who should be worshipped is God.

 A Biblical marriage is supposed to be a mirror of the covenant God made with his people.
 Even though we struggle, argue, and deal with stressful times our job as a wife is to help our husband develop a better relationship with God and vice-versa.
 Our marriages are to help us focus on another person so that we can overcome the selfishness that we are taught by the world around us.
-We are to lift each other up in all things and to be complementary to each other, not equals.
+We are to lift each other up in all things.

 In a Christian marriage, the man is the head of his household.
 He is the leader, protector, and provider.
 The wife is a nurturer, a helper to her husband, and a keeper of the home.
 Our roles are different but equal in importance.
 So many people have misunderstood this concept, myself included.
 As a couple, a man and wife should provide the best possible foundation for a family.
 Gregory Brown in his bible study of 1 Peter says, “When a marriage does not function properly, it mars the image of God and it breaks down every aspect of society”.
 This has been proven to be true, just look around you.
 Our culture is a living example of the breakdown of traditional marriage.